dev-rebase/dev-rebase.github.io/docs/open-source.md

 ## Why it matters

-Open source contributions are more than just free work—they are investments in your professional development and career growth.
-Today, employers care more about practical experience than just certificates.
+Open source contributions are more than just free work—they are ways to improve your skills and career growth.
+Today, employers care more about real experience than just certificates.
 Your open source contributions work like a public portfolio of your skills, work habits, and ability to work with others.

 Here's why open source contributions help your career grow faster: